Jzou96/Business-Analysis-Portfolio/index.md

 1. [eBay ads A/B testing](https://github.com/Jzou96/Portfolio/blob/gh-pages/Ebay%20Ad%20Experiments%20and%20AB%20Testing.Rmd)
-This experiment is to evaluate effectiveness of search ads on eBay.
+<p>This experiment is to evaluate effectiveness of search ads on eBay.</p>

 ### Causal Analysis